James-Tremblay/jmu-finances-343/README.md

+My table split the work up so that we are each doing one graph.
+I will be doing graph 4

 # Goal

 Let's learn more about our institution while learning more about javascript and interactive information visualization (a.k.a. "infovis" or "dataviz").